Las Vegas-Area Medical Schools

 Doctor of Medicine

 This program integrates ethical and religious courses with the basic instruction required to practice medicine.
 In the first and second years, students take courses in the sciences, religion and human behavior.
-The second half of this 4-year program addresses patient care through lectures and clinical experiences.
-Their third year, students participate in clinical rotations in gynecology, psychiatry, surgery, family medicine and radiology.
-The fourth year involves advanced training in surgery and medicine and four months of electives.
+The second half of this four-year program addresses patient care through lectures and clinical experiences.
+Their third year, students participate in clinical rotations in gynecology, psychiatry, surgery, family medicine, among others.
+The fourth year involves advanced training in surgery and medicine, as well as student electives.

 Doctor of Medicine/Doctor of Philosophy (PhD)

-Also known as the Medical Scientist Program (MSP), this program trains medical students to conduct research in physiology, biochemistry, anatomy and pharmacology.
+Also known as the Medical Scientist Program (MSP), this program trains medical students to conduct research in fields related to medicine.
 Students complete rotations in both research and clinical science after the first two years of medical study.
-This program takes seven to eight years of intensive study to complete all laboratory, clinical and research requirements.
-Student must apply to each program separately.
+This program takes eight years of intensive study to complete all laboratory, clinical and research requirements.
+Students must apply to each program separately.

 University of Nevada - Reno